qijianpeng/awesome-edge-computing/README.md

   for partitioning a cloud server and offloading it to edge nodes for improving the overall QoS of the application.

+- [EdgeGallery (Documents maintained in Chinese)](https://gitee.com/edgegallery): EdgeGallery is a 5G edge computing open source project supported by device vendors, operators, vertical industry partners, etc. Its goal is to create a public platform for edge computing that meets the characteristics of 5G MEC "connectivity and computation", standardize open network capabilities (especially for 5G networks), and generalize the lifecycle-management process of MEC application development (testing, migration, and operation).

 - [EdgeMesh](https://github.com/kubeedge/edgemesh):EdgeMesh is a part of
   KubeEdge, and provides a simple network solution for the inter-communications between services at edge scenarios.